devonfw-tutorials/tutorial-compiler/runners/katacoda/templates/cd.md

-We have to start at the right folder
+We have to start at the folder '<%= dir; %>'.
+The following command will lead you to the right folder.

 `cd <%= dir; %>`{{execute}}